mjs375/Portfolio/GitHub_Tutorial.md

 ### .gitignore
-- ```.gitignore```: *a plain-text file, generally located in the root folder of the repository, that specifies files and/or folders to be ignored by git, i.e. when you push to the remote repository, those files/folders will NOT be (e.g. files that contain personal information like passwords, &c.).
+- ```$ touch .gitignore```: *create a plain-text file, generally located in the root folder of the repository, that specifies files and/or folders to be ignored by git, i.e. when you push to the remote repository, those files/folders will NOT be (e.g. files that contain personal information like passwords, &c.).
 Each line is a pattern for a file or folder to ignore (patterns relative to that of the .gitignore file).*
   - ```.filename``` => *a literal filename to ignore*
   - ```directory/``` => *entire directories to ignore*
     - ```*``` => *wildcard * matches any 0+ characters (except '/'), e.g. ```*.log``` ignores any file with the '.log' extension.*